offthedial/site/src/pages/posts/dial-in-2020.md

 - I'm working overtime to make signup on-site a reality before the upcoming IDTGA.
 Speaking of which...

 #### Upcoming IDTGA
-The date for the next IDTGA is to be announced.
+The date for the next IDTGA is yet to be announced.
 Since this is our first one back from the hiatus, there's a lot planned.

 You can look forward to...
 1. Signing up for IDTGA on the Off the Dial website.